Universe

 Customizing a chessboard

-The board function lets you customize the appearance of the board with multiple arguments.
-They are described below.
+The board function lets you customize the appearance of the board in various ways, as illustrated in the example below.

 • reverse is a boolean indicating whether to reverse the board, displaying it from black’s point of view.
 This is false by default, meaning the board is displayed from white’s point of view.